Subscribe to get access

 Green mattress labels can range.
 That’s from “all-natural” and “organic” to “eco-friendly” and “green.”
 In an industry, like the mattress industry is one that lacks established standards.
 As well as definitions of these terms.
 These labels may apply to only one part and not the entire mattress.
 That begs questioning how biodegradable is a green mattress?

 However, take a good look at the material and certifications of the mattress.
 All so you can make a good guess about how biodegradable it is.
+You want to make sure you get the best mattress for your money.

 First off, now, there’s no mattress on the market that’s 100 percent biodegradable.
 However, that doesn’t mean there aren’t some that come close.
 Mattresses with better biodegradability may contain: